Elfocrash/Cosmonaut/docs/Reading-and-Querying.md

 Cosmonaut has a set of extension methods that can be used in both LINQ and SQL based IQueryables in order to asynchronously query the containers.

-* `ToListAsync<T>` - Asynchronously queries Cosmos DB and retuns a list of all the data matching the query.
+* `ToListAsync<T>` - Asynchronously queries Cosmos DB and returns a list of all the data matching the query.
-* `ToPagedListAsync<T>` - Asynchronously queries Cosmos DB and retuns a `CosmosPagedResults` response containing a list of all the data matching the query and also whether there are more pages after this query and a continuation token for the next page.
+* `ToPagedListAsync<T>` - Asynchronously queries Cosmos DB and returns a `CosmosPagedResults` response containing a list of all the data matching the query and also whether there are more pages after this query and a continuation token for the next page.
-* `FirstAsync<T>` - Asynchronously queries Cosmos DB and retuns the first item matching this query.
+* `FirstAsync<T>` - Asynchronously queries Cosmos DB and returns the first item matching this query.
 Throws exception if no items are matched.
 * `FirstOrDefaultAsync<T>` - Asynchronously queries Cosmos DB and retuns the first item matching this query.
 Returns null if no items are matched.
-* `SingleAsync<T>` - Asynchronously queries Cosmos DB and retuns a single item matching this query.
+* `SingleAsync<T>` - Asynchronously queries Cosmos DB and returns a single item matching this query.
 Throws exception if no items or more than one item are matched.
-* `SingleOrDefaultAsync<T>` - Asynchronously queries Cosmos DB and retuns a single item matching this query.
+* `SingleOrDefaultAsync<T>` - Asynchronously queries Cosmos DB and returns a single item matching this query.
 Throws exception if more than one item are matched and returns null if no items are matched.
 * `CountAsync<T>` - Asynchronously queries Cosmos DB and retuns the count of items matching this query.
-* `MaxAsync<T>` - Asynchronously queries Cosmos DB and retuns the maximum value of item items matched.
+* `MaxAsync<T>` - Asynchronously queries Cosmos DB and retuns the maximum value of item matched.
-* `MinAsync<T>` - Asynchronously queries Cosmos DB and retuns the minimum value of item items matched.
+* `MinAsync<T>` - Asynchronously queries Cosmos DB and retuns the minimum value of item matched.